-- Average PM₂.₅ concentration data were downloaded from the Air Quality System (AQS) for 173 sites located in the CSAPR SO₂ and NOₓ annual program region.
+- The Air Quality System (AQS) includes average PM₂.₅ concentration data for 127 sites located in the CSAPR SO₂ and annual NOₓ program region.
 Trend lines in PM₂.₅ concentrations show decreasing trends in both the warm months (April to September) and cool months (October to March) unadjusted for the influence of weather.

 Changes in PM₂.₅ Nonattainment

-- Thirty six of the 39 designated nonattainment areas for the 1997 annual average PM₂.₅ standard are in the eastern United States and are home to about 75 million people.1, 2 The nonattainment areas were set in January 2005 using 2001 to 2003 data.
+- Thirty six of the 39 designated nonattainment areas for the 1997 annual average PM₂.₅ NAAQS are in the eastern U.S. and are home to about 79 million people.1, 2 The nonattainment areas were designated in January 2005 using 2001 to 2003 data.

-- Based on data gathered from 2013 to 2015, 34 of these eastern areas originally designated nonattainment show concentrations below the level of the 1997 PM₂.₅ standard (15 μg/m3), indicating improvements in PM₂.₅ air quality.
-Two areas have incomplete data.
+- Based on data gathered from 2019 to 2021, 35 of these eastern areas originally designated nonattainment have concentrations below the level of the 1997 PM₂.₅ standard (15.0 μg/m3), indicating improvements in PM₂.₅ air quality.
+One area has incomplete data.

-- Given that the majority of power sector SO₂ and annual NOₓ emission reductions occurring after 2003 are attributable in part to the ARP, NBP, CAIR, and CSAPR, it is reasonable to conclude that these emission reduction programs have significantly contributed to these improvements in PM₂.₅ air quality.
+- Given that power sector emissions are an important component of the SO₂ and annual NOₓ emission inventory and that the majority of power sector SO₂ and annual NOₓ emission reductions occurring after 2003 are attributable in part to the ARP, NBP, CAIR, and CSAPR, it is reasonable to conclude that these emission reduction programs have significantly contributed to these improvements in PM₂.₅ air quality.

-CSAPR was promulgated to help downwind states in the eastern United States achieve the 1997 annual average PM₂.₅ NAAQS and the 2006 24-hour PM₂.₅ NAAQS; therefore, analyses in this report focus on those standards.
+CSAPR was promulgated to help downwind states in the eastern U.S. achieve the 1997 annual average PM₂.₅ NAAQS and the 2006 24-hour PM₂.₅ NAAQS; therefore, analyses in this report focus on those standards.

 Changes in PM₂.₅ Nonattainment Areas

-In the eastern US, recent data indicate that no areas are violating the 1997 or 2006 PM₂.₅ NAAQS.
+In the eastern U.S., recent data indicate that no areas are violating the 1997, 2006, or 2012 PM₂.₅ NAAQS.
 The majority of SO₂ and annual NOₓ emission reductions in the power sector that occurred after 2003 are attributable to the ARP, NBP, CAIR, and CSAPR.
 As power sector emissions are an important component of the SO₂ and annual NOₓ emission inventory, it is reasonable to conclude that these emission reduction programs have significantly contributed to these improvements in PM₂.₅ air quality.